Charlie

 A crucifix.

-“It was the 19th.
+“It was the nineteenth.
 Our patrol had been marked for the alleys.
-We’d drawn the short straws and ended up taking point outside the Humvee.
-He was right next to me.
-Fucking feet away.
+It was our turn in rotation to take point outside the Humvee.
+He was right next to me, fucking feet away.
 We were joking around, making cracks about each other’s girls.
-Last thing I said to him, called his girl a promiscuous whore.
-Something like that.
-We were just laughing.
+Last thing I said to him, called his girl a promiscuous whore, something like that.
+We were laughing.
 Then he was gone.
 Completely gone.
-There was a clash of metal that rose from behind me.
-Shrapnel hitting the truck.
-Then I couldn’t hear a thing.
-I didn’t notice what had happened.
-Not at first.
-I thought he'd snuck around me.
+There was a clash of metal that rose from behind me, shrapnel hitting the truck, then I couldn’t hear a thing.
+I didn’t notice what had happened, not at first.
+I thought he’d snuck around me.
 But he wasn’t there.
 Sam, the guy in the Hummer, must’ve been shouting, but it didn’t get through.”

 The sound is gone.

-The running of the AC, the ticking clock, of the birds and wind outside.
+The running of the AC, the ticking clock, the birds and wind outside.

 Just his voice.